yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 Screenshots of the process:

 * Open terminal.
-Show that checkstyle alias is not set yet
+You can see that my checkstyle alias is not set yet.

   ![open-terminal](./alias-linux-1.png)